 Q: How do I use an OBD Scanner?

-Ans: Using an OBD scanner depends on the performances and type of scanner you purchase.
+Ans: Using an OBD scanner depends on the performance and type of scanner you purchase.
 In today’s market, they come in different designs, sizes, shapes, and functionality.

 However, many OBD scanners are created to be intuitive and easy to use.
 Follow these general steps to use an OBD 6.0 Powerstroke scanner:

-- Turn off your vehicle and plug the data link underneath your car to the plug of the scanner.
+- Turn off your vehicle and plug the data link underneath your car into the plug of the scanner.

 - Next, switch on the car and allow the scanner to boot up automatically.